-3.1.3 Medical treatment of pigs by suppliers
+3.1.3 Medical treatment of cattle by suppliers

-Suppliers carrying out primary production must comply with a number of legislative requirements, entailing that specific procedures on piglets as well as medical treatment of own pigs may be performed.
+In order to comply with the legislation, a number of requirements are imposed on primary production, so that specific interventions on cattle and medical treatment of own cattle may be carried out.
 Before performing any procedure, the suppliers or their employees must have received education in medicating, castrating and culling animals (Villkorad läkemedelsanvändning - Gård & Djurhälsan).

-According to Swedish regulation, any treatment carried out by the supplier must take place in a manner that ensures that dosage and use - including injection technique - comply with current regulations provided by the herd veterinarian.
+According to Swedish regulation, any treatment carried out by the supplier is performed in a manner which ensures that the dosage and method of application - including injection technique - comply with the available instructions issued by the herd veterinarian.

-Medicines must be stored in a storage area that is separate from the feed room and stable, and all medicines must be stored to ensure that they are inaccessible to unauthorized persons.
+Medicines must be stored in a compartment separate from the feed storage room and stable area, and all medicines must be stored to ensure that they are inaccessible to unauthorized persons.

-Any medical treatment performed by the supplier must be documented in the herd's medication registration log and in the labelling of the treated animal.
+Any medical treatment carried out by the supplier must be documented in the herd's medication registration log and by labelling of the treated animal.